Yaël Meier: Career

-Yaël Meier's first appearance in a feature film in 2015 was also her first leading role, in Tobias Ineichen's drama Upload.
-She played the role when she was 14 years old.
-According to her own statements, the acceptance came as a surprise, since she went to the casting "for fun".
-Since then she has acted in various cinema and television productions.
-Among other things, she was cast in Lisa Brühlmann's film Blue My Mind and Natascha Beller's comedy The Fertile Years Are Over for a major supporting role.
+In 2015, Meier first appeared in a feature film, playing the lead in Tobias Ineichen's drama 'Upload'.
+She was 14 years old.
+Meier said that being cast was a surprise since she went to the audition "for fun".
+Since then, Meier has acted in various cinema and television productions such as Lisa Brühlmann's film Blue My Mind and Natascha Beller's comedy The Fertile Years Are Over for.

-In addition to acting, Yaël Meier works in journalism.
-As part of her work from 2017 to 2020 as an editor at Blick, she owned a weekly column in Blick am Abend and a podcast format of the same name Yaël's Talk (discontinued in 2019).
-From 2017 to 2019 she also worked as a production assistant and actress for the YouTube format Zwei am Morge on Swiss radio and television.
-As a freelance journalist, Yaël Meier writes articles and commentaries for the Weltwoche and the Neue Zürcher Zeitung.
+In addition to acting, Meier works in journalism.
+Between 2017 and 2020, she was an editor at Blick, wrote a weekly column in Blick am Abend and had podcast called Yaël's Talk (discontinued in 2019).
+Between 2017 and 2019, she also worked as a production assistant and actress for the YouTube format Zwei am Morge on Swiss radio and television.
+As a freelance journalist, Meier writes articles and commentaries for the Weltwoche and the Neue Zürcher Zeitung.

-On February 4, 2020, Meier and her partner Jo Dietrich founded the agency ZEAM GmbH, an advertising and consulting agency specializing in Generation Z, which is primarily active in bringing companies closer to the current generation of consumers and employees and providing this group with a voice.
+On February 4, 2020, Meier and her partner Jo Dietrich founded ZEAM GmbH, an advertising and consulting agency specializing in Generation Z. Its main purpose is to bridge the gap between companies and the current generation of consumers and employees and providing this group with a voice.

 Personal life

-Meier is in a relationship with her business partner Jo Dietrich.

-They have two children and reside in Zurich.
+Meier is in a relationship with Jo Dietrich.
+They share two children and reside in Zurich.

 Filmography

-Meier has been in film productions on a regular basis since 2015, when she was only 14 years of age.
-The films she starred in include; Upload (2015), Blue My Mind (2017), The Fertile Years Are Over (2019) and Advent Advent (2020, SRF).
+Meier has participated in film productions on a regular basis since 2015.
+Those include; Upload (2015), Blue My Mind (2017), The Fertile Years Are Over (2019), and Advent Advent (2020, SRF).